 While teaching Chinese adults English does differ in terms of the techniques that you use, it is as exciting and motivating when you want to know that your skills and experience are making a difference.
 You get to help adults get the confidence that they need to perform in English in situations where, otherwise, they may not be able to have that confidence.

-Responsibilities of Teaching Kids and Teens
+Responsibilities of Teaching Adults English

 Help students build professional skills and confidence in communicating in English

 Your responsibilities in teaching adults are much the same as with teaching kids and teens.
 You will receive specialized training in reaching the adult population, and you’ll also be able to rely on the pre-planned lessons.
 They are designed to help learners of all ages at all skill levels so that you can enjoy a targeted plan that will speak to them and their needs as adults.
 You can also use your past experience to lead specialized classes (more on that below), so your responsibilities can include bringing your culture and education into a classroom plan in order to help with that.